2 minute reads: why, when and how you should have your implants checked.

 More importantly, for women considering explant, only a very select few actually need an MRI.
 MRI has its place, and it may be a necessary investigation when a lady has a sudden change in her breast.
 But again, I am hearing about too many surgeons applying a blanket rule to any woman considering explant, telling them all to have an MRI.
 Hard disagree on that one.

-In general, I recommend that ladies should have surveillance with whichever surgeon put their implants in.
+In general, I very strongly recommend that ladies should have surveillance with whichever surgeon put their implants in.
 The surgeon bears ongoing responsibility to their patient for the long-term outcome of that patient's breast implants.
-Follow-up with the original surgeon isn't always possible, or desirable, which is why I do offer surveillance for ladies who are considering their options for explant or revision but may not be ready to make a decision, or who don't wish to see their original surgeon.
+Follow-up with the original surgeon isn't always possible, or desirable.
+Once I have seen a patient I do offer surveillance for those ladies who are considering their options for explant or revision but may not be ready to make a decision.

-Hope that helps clear up a few things.
-If anyone has questions, or if you're concerned about your implants, please get in touch or send in an appointment request
+If anyone has questions, or if you're concerned about your implants and you are considering your options for explant or revision surgery, please get in touch by sending in an appointment request

 Have a lovely day people.